arkency/posts/posts/2016-01-26-one-event-to-rule-them-all.md

 ```

 Now we need a handler for our command.
 It should load an `Organization` aggregate from event store, execute domain logic responsible for reporting
-new fuckup and store all published domain events in event store.
+new fuckup and store all published domain events in the event store.

 ```
 #!ruby